5 Meals Under $5 to Cook in a Hostel

 4. Pour the veggies and bacon in the rice pan, mix it and let it cool down for 20 minutes in the fridge

 - 5. Add 1 large spoon of mayonnaise

 - 7. Mix thoroughly

-- 8. Serve cold with a slight drizzle of olive oil or balsamic vinegar if you can find some on the free food shelf.
+- 8. Serve cold with a slight drizzle of olive oil or balsamic vinegar if you can find some of the free food shelves.

 Treat yourself: Mix it up by adding hard-boiled eggs, fresh cherry tomatoes or fresh capsicums to the salad.
 Or turn it into an Indian sensation by adding curry powder.

 Treat yourself to a homely meal with a hearty vegetable mix.
 The great thing about this kind of mix is that there are no set rules, you can make them taste just like home by seeking the same vegetables that you are used to at home or make it taste like New Zealand by using the awesome kumara.
 (For more kumara recipes, check out Why Every Backpacker in New Zealand Should Cook With Kumara.

 - Other veggies of your choice: we suggest the traditional combo capsicums, zucchinis, onions and carrots for a classic European meal.